-$\Im$ Oh yes!
+ablaDh yes!
 We are collaborating with other team members that took a similar training in Germany and combining the skills we learned from you, we are teaching our other colleagues that didn't take part in the training and conducting effective rescue missions.
-M, 9 years of experience

 Yes, I believe my new skills will positively impact the team's capacity.
 Our team conducts regular revisions, and we extend our training to those who haven't undergone it yet, providing them with opportunities to practice and enhance their abilities.
 This collective effort contributes to an overall improvement in the team's skill set and operational effectiveness.
-M, 10 years of experience

-$\mathcal{D}\mathcal{D}$ Certainly, the new skills acquired from the rope rescue training will positively impact the capacity of the team I work with.
+Certainly, the new skills acquired from the rope rescue training will positively impact the capacity of the team I work with.
 However, it's important to note that there are challenges, such as a shortage of accessories needed to train other professionals.
 The donated equipment is currently housed in the head office, and obtaining them for training involves navigating through bureaucratic processes.
 Despite these obstacles, the enhanced skills will contribute to the team's overall proficiency once logistical challenges are addressed.

-M, 13 years of experience Requests for firefighting equipment were also voiced in comments to the survey.
+Requests for fire fighting equipment were also voiced in comments to the survey.
 On the one hand, the respondents requested more training, on the other in-kind support.
 Two respondents pointed to organizational obstacles preventing their teams from making most use of the aid provided.
 These included too little training for management and shortages of personnel.
-The results show that the training has been assessed as both generally useful and applicable in typical rescue actions the respondents undertake by nearly all respondents.
+The results show that the training has been assessed as both generally useful and applicable in the typical rescue actions the respondents undertake by nearly all respondents.
 Based on the declarations, the skills learnt through training have been shared with team members who did not participate in the training.
-At the same time, one fourth of respondents have likely never applied their new skills.
+At the same time, a quarter of respondents have likely never applied their new skills.
 Their positive assessment of the training did not stem from their experience from the new skills' application.
-Moreover, shortages of equipment and personnel as well as, possibly, too little capacity building focused on fire service management may prevent the fire units to take full advantage of the training.
+Moreover, shortages of equipment and personnel as well as less capacity building focused on fire service management may prevent the fire units from taking full advantage of the training.